liquidprompt/liquidprompt/docs/overview.rst

   (like `xterm-256`).
 - The analog clock requires a Unicode-aware terminal and at least a sufficiently complete font on your system.
-The `Symbola <https://dn-works.com/ufas/>`_ font, designed by Georges Douros, is known to work well.
+The `Symbola <https://dn-works.com/ufas/>`_ font, designed by Georges :spelling:word:`Douros`, is known to work well.
 On Debian or Ubuntu install try the `fonts-symbola` or `ttf-ancient-fonts` package.
-  "Powerline" and "Nerd" fonts also have the approriate symbols.
+  "Powerline" and "Nerd" fonts also have the appropriate symbols.
-- The "sudo" feature is disabled by default as there is no way to detect if the user has sudo rights without triggering a security alert that will annoy the sysadmin.
+- The ``sudo`` feature is disabled by default as there is no way to detect if the user has ``sudo`` rights without triggering a security alert that will annoy the sysadmin.